ossf/SIRT/plan/proposal_summary.md

 ---
 Footnotes:
-[^1]: The Direct Services position provides the minimum level of operational support and is not explicitly defined in the plan details.
+[^1]: The Direct Services position is optional and not explicitly described in the plan details.
+The position is intended to provide a minimum level of operational support and continuity to mitigate potential variability in Volunteer efforts.
 Effort provided by position would be counted against Volunteer effort under [3.
-Execution](proposal_summary.md#3-execution).
+Execution](proposal_summary.md#3-execution) and hiring effort would be equivalent to that described in [3.1 Hire Program Manager for OSS-SIRT](3.0%20Execution.md#31-hire-program-manager-for-oss-sirt).